Being a semi-fan of ghost/supernatural stuff, I had to give this a try. Not to mention it was considered an old TVB series, right?

 - Bau Fong.
 Creepy!
 Chilling all right.
 Man, he scared the world out of me, especially with his waving hands and the laugh.

-- My mom just reminded me this seems like Early Edition.
+- My mom just reminded me this seemed like Early Edition.
 (Just that the newspaper for the other one was used to help people AND not used for other benefits.)

 - I would love to know the song used in the episode.
 The one where they were singing and cheering for their newly acquired fortune.

-- This definitely teaches us NOT to be greedy.
-And also sometimes knowing the future beforehand isn’t a good idea.
+- This definitely was a lesson NOT to be greedy.
+And also sometimes knowing the future beforehand wasn’t a good idea.

 - Here they were promoting Hacken Lee again!
 NOT that I mind.
-I miss this song.
+I miss that song.
 Sort of.

-- The ending shows how it’s an endless, unbreakable cycle.
+- The ending showed how it was an endless, unbreakable cycle.
 Since we will always continue to ponder and be curious about things.